Search K

 You can create and configure a resource for every entity you want to manage with Centias.

-Each resource has to extend the abstract class Resource<TEntity, TContext, TIdentifier>
+Each resource has to extend the abstract class Resource<TEntity, TContext, TIdentifier>.
+A basic resource looks like this:

 using Linkerion.Centias.Pages.Resources;